Expert Handyman Lawn Care Tips: Master Fertilization for Lush Lawns & Gardens

 Conduct a Soil Test

 A soil test is the best way to understand your garden’s nutritional needs.
-It identifies:
+It provides valuable information that helps you make informed decisions about fertilization.
+A soil test identifies:

-• pH Levels: Indicates if your soil is acidic or alkaline.
+pH Levels: This indicates whether your soil is acidic or alkaline, which is crucial for plant growth.

 Identifying Nutrient Deficiencies